 Head up the hills to nearby Nederland to visit the Carousel of Happiness, a magical menagerie featuring 56 whimsical, hand-carved animals on a restored 1910 Looff carousel!
 Fun for all ages, this lovely carousel turns to the music of a 1913 Wurlitzer band organ.
-Witness the 100-year old gears churn by watching from the upper observation window.
+Witness the 100-year-old gears churn by watching from the upper observation window.
 The Carousel of Happiness is located at 20 Lakeview Dr, Nederland, CO 80466.
-Hours: Mondays & Thursdays 11 AM – 5 PM; Fridays, Saturdays and Sundays 10 AM – 5 PM.
+Hours: Mondays & Thursdays 11 AM – 5 PM; Fridays, Saturdays, and Sundays 10 AM – 5 PM.
 Wheelchair ramp available.
 Rides are just $2.

 Boulder Rec Centers

 Boulder has three recreation centers located in different parts of the city, and each has its own unique amenities.
-Each of the rec centers have a pool, but the North Boulder Rec Center and East Boulder Rec Center have kid-friendly features like water slides and warmer water temperatures.
-There are other activities like rock wall climbing, gymnasiums, ball courts and more things to do indoors with kids.
+Each of the rec centers has a pool, but the North Boulder Rec Center and East Boulder Rec Center have kid-friendly features like water slides and warmer water temperatures.
+There are other activities like rock wall climbing, gymnasiums, ball courts, and more things to do indoors with kids.
 To find out more about each of these rec centers, click here.

 Broomfield’s Paul Derda Rec Center

-The Paul Derda Rec Center is a community favorite, with a massive gymnastics center, kid-friendly zero-depth entry pool and lazy river, as well as an indoor track.
+The Paul Derda Rec Center is a community favorite, with a massive gymnastics center, kid-friendly zero-depth entry pool, and lazy river, as well as an indoor track.
 Families love the indoor playground and child sitting facility.
 The rec center offers a ton of fitness classes and sports opportunities.

 Lafayette’s Bob L. Burger Recreation Center

-Lafayette’s state of the art recreation center has everything from an adult fitness facility and indoor track to a fun, kid-friendly pool with a two story slide!
-Bob L. Burger Rec Center offers fitness classes, gymnastics, basketball, senior activities and more.
+Lafayette’s state-of-the-art recreation center has everything from an adult fitness facility and indoor track to a fun, kid-friendly pool with a two-story slide!
+Bob L. Burger Rec Center offers fitness classes, gymnastics, basketball, senior activities, and more.